Mindanao: Mountains

 The east-facing coastal regions of Davao and Surigao del Sur are marked by a series of small coastal lowlands separated from each other by rugged forelands which extend to the water's edge.
 Offshore are numerous coral reefs and tiny islets.
-This remote and forbidding coast is made doubly difficult to access during the months from October to March by the heavy surf driven before the northeast trade winds.
+This remote and forbidding coast is made doubly difficult to access during the months from October to March by heavy surf driven before the northeast trade winds.
 A few miles offshore is found the Philippine Deep.
 This ocean trench, reaching measured depths of 34696 ft, is the third-deepest trench, (after the Mariana Trench and Tonga Trench) on the earth's surface.

 A second north–south mountain range extends from Talisayan in the north, to Tinaca Point in the southernmost point of Mindanao.
 This mountain range runs along the western borders of the Agusan del Norte, Agusan del Sur, and Davao provinces.
 This range is mainly structural in origin, but it also contains at least three active volcano peaks.
 The central and northern portions of this range contain several peaks between 2000 and 2600 m, and here the belt of mountains is about 30 mi across.

-West of Davao City stand two inactive volcanoes: Mount Talomo at 2893 m, and Mount Apo at 2964 m.
+West of Davao City stand two inactive volcanoes: Mount Talomo at 2674 m, and Mount Apo at 2964 m.
 Mount Apo is the highest point in the Philippines.
 South of Mount Apo, this central mountain belt is somewhat lower than it is to the north, with peaks averaging only 1100 to 1800 m.

-In Western Mindanao, a range of complex structural mountains forms the long, hand-like Zamboanga Peninsula.
+In Western Mindanao, a range of complex structural mountains form the long, hand-like Zamboanga Peninsula.
 These mountains, reaching heights of only 1200 m, are not as high as the other structural belts in Mindanao.
 There are several places in the Zamboanga Mountains where small inter-mountain basins have been created, with some potential for future agricultural development.
-The northeastern end of this range is marked by the twin peaks of the now-extinct volcano, Mount Malindang, that towers over Ozamiz at a height of 2425 m.
-Mount Dapia is the highest mountain in the Zamboanga Peninsula, reaching a height of 2617 m.
-Batorampon Point is the highest mountain of the southernmost end of the peninsula, reaching a height of only 1335 m; it is located in the boundary of Zamboanga City.
+The northeastern end of this range is marked by the twin peaks of the highest mountain in the Zamboanga Peninsula, the now-extinct volcano Mount Malindang, that towers over Ozamiz at a height of 2425 m.
+Batorampon Point is the highest mountain at the southernmost end of the peninsula, reaching a height of only 1335 m; it is located in the boundary of Zamboanga City.

 A series of volcanic mountains is located within the vicinity of Lake Lanao forming a broad arc through the Lanao del Sur, Cotabato and Bukidnon provinces.
 At least six of the twenty odd peaks in this area are active and several stand in semi-isolation.
 The Butig Peaks, with their four crater lakes, are easily seen from Cotabato.
 Mount Ragang, an active volcano cone reaching 2815 m, is the most isolated, while the greatest height is reached by Mount Kitanglad at 2889 m.